paulwilcox/fluent-data/readMe.md

 ## Summary

 This library allows you to work with data structured as a table or as a matrix and provides you with many of the methods you would expect when working with such things.
+It also provides various convenience and statistical functions.

 A `dataset` represents a collection of object-rows.
 Among other capacities, here you have the ability to map, filter, sort, group, reduce, and join.
 These methods can seem similar to